khalekuzzamancse/JUST-Digital-Diary/docs/Feature.md

 ##
-- Add Calender DropDown
+- Add a check box for wee
-- Raw Calender Builder for build holiday
+- Show the Error and approate error